codeswholesale/codeswholesale-sdk-php/README.md

     - Sign in to [CodesWholesale](https://app.codeswholesale.com/)
     - Click you email address in top navigation
-    - Go to WebApi tab
+    - Go to Web API tab
     - Configure and test your post back url

     If the URL is successfully configured, you should be able to handle CW's requests as follow: